Pseudo-Lab/Pseudo3DV/README.md

 <h2>Acknowledgement 🙏</h2>

-Pseudo3DV is developed as part of Pseudo-Lab's Open Research Initiative.
+PseudoWorld is developed as part of Pseudo-Lab's Open Research Initiative.
 Special thanks to our contributors and the open source community for their valuable insights and contributions.

 <h2>About Us 👋🏼</h2>